abbotware/abbotware/Interop/Abbotware.Interop.Aws.Timestream/README.md

 ﻿# ﻿Abbotware.Interop.Aws.Timestream

-C# Fluent and Attribute based publishers for AWS Timestream that supports single and multi-value based off POCOs
+C# Fluent and Attribute based publishers for AWS Timestream.
+Quick and easy support for single measure and multi-measure values based off POCOs

-## Attributes
+## POCO via Attributes

-Attributes can be are used to define dimensions, measures, and time fields.
+Attributes can be used to define dimensions, measures, and time fields.

 ```c#
 [MeasureName("Data")]